workflowhub-eu/about/Registering-an-existing-Workflow-RO-Crate.md

 ![](images/upload-ROcrate.PNG)

-> TIP: Make sure that the uploaded or referenced files do not contain spaces in the filename.
+> TIP: Make sure that the uploaded or referenced file does not contain spaces in the filename.

 ## Filling in the metadata